AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/20-Modify field values of document properties.md

   <tr>
    <td>PERSON
    </td>
-   <td>A JSON string  representing a user or group email address (this field type only accepts groups when it is multivalued)
+   <td>A JSON string  representing a user or group email address
    </td>
-   <td>Yes
+   <td>Yes (only accepts groups when multivalued, as groups are considered “multiple persons”)
    </td>
   </tr>
   <tr>